-Project artnet is conducted along two parallel, and tightly interwoven lines of investigation – methodological and historiographic one.
-Transdisciplinary research in methodology, which brings together analytic techniques of Humanities (art history, history, cultural history), Social Sciences (sociology, economy) and Information Science, is focused on the development of digital tools allowing for data analysis and multidimensional / multi-media data presentation.
+project artnet was conducted along two parallel, and tightly interwoven lines of investigation – a methodological and historiographic one.
+Transdisciplinary research in methodology, brought together the analytic techniques of Humanities (art history, history, cultural history), Social Sciences (sociology, economy) and Information Science, and was focusing on the development of digital tools for data analysis and multidimensional / multi-media data presentation.

-Research in history, genealogy and structure of modern and contemporary artist networks, entails the investigations in networks' organizational structure, interpersonal dynamics (structures of relations among actors), and responses to the concepts and ideas shaping its social and cultural context from which they emerged and were operative in.
+research in history, genealogy and structure of modern and contemporary artist networks, entailed the investigations in their organizational structure, interpersonal dynamics (type and duration of relations among network actors), and in the responses to concepts and ideas shaping the social and cultural context from which they emerged and were operative in.

-Data on artist networks, collected both from the analogue and the publicly available digital sources, is stored in the database, which is the core of the Information system CAN_IS.
+data on artist networks, collected both from analogue and publicly available digital sources, are stored in the database, which is the core of the Information system CAN_IS.

-Data processing is done by the application of CAN_IS built-in tools for network analysis, text analysis, and geospatial analysis, that will be publicly available at the end of the project, and allowing for data sets download in CVS and SVG formats.
+Data processing is done by the application of CAN_IS built-in tools for network analysis, text analysis, and geospatial analysis, that are available at demand (email@example.com) allowing for data export in CVS and SVG formats.

-information system (CAN_IS) intended for processing large data sets, and supporting data mining / semi-automatic textual data retrieval from publicly available digitized and digital sources, and providing tools for network visualizations, and spatial data analysis
+information system (CAN_IS) supporting data mining / semi-automatic textual data retrieval from publicly available digitized and digital sources, and providing tools for network visualizations, and spatial data analysis

-book on project results describing methodology developed in the course of the research and applied in data processing and interpretation (Text Explorer, geospatial data analysis, network visualization, virtual collaborative research platform)
+book on project results describing methodology developed in the course of the research and applied in data processing and interpretation (Text Explorer, geospatial data presentation interface, network visualization interfaces, virtual collaborative research platform)

-survey of the organisation models in the background of modern and contemporary artist and architecture networks’, based on IT processing of data sets collected during the project, and stored in CAN_IS database
+survey of the organisation models in the background of modern and contemporary artist and architecture networks’

-repository of material created within the artnet project (papers, conference presentations, articles, metadata descriptions, descriptions of analytic methods and techniques); publicly available data repository (textual, geospatial, visual data) collected and used in the research
+repository of material created in the course of artnet project (papers, conference presentations, articles, descriptions of analytic methods and techniques); publicly available data textual, geospatial, and visual data sets, used in the research (IAH data repository)